FPSB Board of Directors:

 Kimmis Pun, CFPSingapore

 Kimmis Pun, CFP, has extensive management experience in corporate finance and syndication as well as global investment.
-Equipped with professional investment and financial planning qualifications from the U.K., U.S., Switzerland and Singapore, she is the Managing Director of BNP Paribas Singapore looking after China market.
+Equipped with professional investment and financial planning qualifications from the U.K., U.S., Switzerland and Singapore, she is the Managing Director of Standard Chartered Bank Singapore.

 With a passion to contribute and share, Ms. Pun speaks and gives lectures at universities, academies, public and private seminars.
 Furthermore, she is frequently portrayed in financial magazines and newspapers in the region.
 Her term on the FPSB Board of Directors ends on 31 March 2021.